 Peter Rudman has participated, as chairman or a member, on a large number of nomination committees in Swedish listed companies such as Alfa Laval and H&M. He has written articles on corporate governance published in journals and magazines, and been a speaker at seminars in Sweden and internationally.

-Peter Rudman is a member of IFC Corporate Governance Private Sector Advisory Group, the International Corporate Governance Network and the Swedish Academy of Board Directors.
+Peter Rudman is a member of Private Sector Advisory Group of IFC’s Global Corporate Governance Forum, the International Corporate Governance Network and the Swedish Academy of Board Directors.